reutdani1lqa/playwright_practice/README.md

-Here is exmaples of what did I learnt during Playwright course.
+Here is examples of what did I learnt during Playwright course.
 All tests where created unsing Typescript.

 | My skills | in Playwright |